24mm

 I have a love for

-capturing the landscape image; after I got used to the 50mm and was frustrated by the limited field of view offered by
+taking landscape pictures; after I got used to the 50mm and was frustrated by the limited field of view offered by

 lenses generally increase in price as you go wider.
 The 24mm

-was the break point as far as what I could afford.
-I am glad
+was the break point as far as what I could afford and it turned out to be the perfect choice to learn with.

 After working with